myquay/michael-mckenna.com/blog/content/post/2016/optional-arguments-in-c-sharp-interfaces.md

-+++
-date = "2016-08-15T20:52:32+12:00"
+---
+publishDate: 2016-08-15T20:52:32+12:00
+title: Optional arguments in C# interfaces
-description = "In the interest of code-safety I don't put default values on implementing classes any more." title = "Optional arguments in C# interfaces" url = "/optional-arguments-in-c-sharp-interfaces" tags = ["csharp"]
+summary: In the interest of code-safety I don't put default values on implementing classes any more.
-+++
+url: /optional-arguments-in-c-sharp-interfaces
+tags:
+    - csharp
+---

 Optional arguments are a nice feature in C# that have been around for a while now, they were [introduced back in 2010 with C# 4](http://weblogs.asp.net/scottgu/optional-parameters-and-named-arguments-in-c-4-and-a-cool-scenario-w-asp-net-mvc-2).
 They are often mentioned in the same breath as named arguments but are two completely different concepts.